marcduiker/dapr-docs/daprdocs/content/en/concepts/dapr-services/scheduler.md

 The Dapr Scheduler service is used to schedule different types of jobs, running in [self-hosted mode]({{< ref self-hosted >}}) or on [Kubernetes]({{< ref kubernetes >}}).
 - Jobs created through the Jobs API
-- Actor reminder jobs (used by the Actor Reminders feature)
+- Actor reminder jobs (used by the actor reminders)
-- Actor reminder jobs created by the Workflow API (which uses Actor Reminders under the hood)
+- Actor reminder jobs created by the Workflow API (which uses actor reminders)

-As of Dapr v1.15, the Scheduler service is used by default to schedule actor reminders as well as actor reminders under the hood for the Workflow API.
-All of these jobs are tracked by the Scheduler service and stored in an embedded etcd database.
+From Dapr v1.15, the Scheduler service is used by default to schedule actor reminders as well as actor reminders for the Workflow API.

 There is no concept of a leader Scheduler instance.
 All Scheduler service replicas are considered peers.
-All receive jobs to be scheduled for execution and the jobs are divvied up between the available Scheduler service replicas for trigger load balancing.
+All receive jobs to be scheduled for execution and the jobs are allocated between the available Scheduler service replicas for load balancing of the trigger events.

 The diagram below shows how the Scheduler service is used via the jobs API when called from your application.
 All the jobs that are tracked by the Scheduler service are stored in an embedded etcd database.